daniuher/nbgrader_custom/README.md

 WARNING!
 This file might not be created immediately, when you create the course folder, however it will get generated after we do our first necessary operations.

 ## Step-by-step operating guide
+{*
+1. Synchronize the students with Moodle
+2. Release an assignments, or in other words, generate the student version
+3. Upload the released version into Moodle. <br />
+... <br />
+4. Collect student submission.
+5. Sort the submission.
+6. Autograde assignment.
+7. Check them manually, grade manual tasks.
+8. Upgrade the grades .csv file
+9. Upload grades to Moodle
+*}

 ### Synchronize the students
 > We need to synchronize the students, that are enrolled in our Moodle with the student list stored within the **gradebook.db** file.